Heptabase logoHeptabase

 Choose Heptabase if:

-• You need infinite spatial canvas for visual knowledge organization or cards and whiteboards as building blocks
+• You need infinite spatial whiteboards for visual mapping or atomic notes with networked backlinks

 Choose Obsidian if: